liangfu/bet2/README.rst

 # bet2
 standalone Brain Extraction Tool (bet2), released by http://fsl.fmrib.ox.ac.uk/

+The following features are added:

-the program is reconfigured using CMake
+ * the program is reconfigured using CMake
+ * ``vtkzlib`` is added to support generating `gzip`-ed nifti image files

 to compile source code: